|

 Source: Patricia Willis: 'The Wraiths of Wissett', in 'The East Anglian Magazine', Vol.41, No.9 (July 1982), pp.392-4.

-The garden of Paradise Cottage in Lodge Road is haunted by a 'grey lady', who passes through the hedge, crosses the road, and vanishes into a small pond on the other side.
+The garden of Paradise Cottage, at the entrance to Paradise Farm in Lodge Lane, is haunted by a 'grey lady', who passes through the hedge, crosses the road, and vanishes into a small overgrown pond on the other side (TM359783).
+Strictly speaking, this is actually in Chediston parish.

 Source: Patricia Willis: 'The Wraiths of Wissett', in 'The East Anglian Magazine', Vol.41, No.9 (July 1982), p.392-4.

-Grey's Lane is where a Mr. Grey hanged himself, and his ghost swings from a tree here on certain nights.
+Gray's Lane is where a Mr. Gray hanged himself, and his ghost swings from a tree here on certain nights.

 Source: Patricia Willis: 'The Wraiths of Wissett', in 'The East Anglian Magazine', Vol.41, No.9 (July 1982), p.392-4.

-Near a bridge in Mill Road is an area called King's Danger (TM381782).
-Here, and close to the bridge, is a bare patch where nothing grows, said to mark the spot where a man once committed suicide.
+According to one writer, near a bridge in Mill Road is an area called King's Danger (TM381782).
+Here, and close to the bridge, is said to be a bare patch where nothing grows, marking the spot where a man once committed suicide.1

 Source: Patricia Willis: 'The Wraiths of Wissett', in 'The East Anglian Magazine', Vol.41, No.9 (July 1982), p.392-4.